ZeroDeth/derekkedziora.github.io/_lesson-archives/2016-11-28-three-rules-for-success.md

 ---
-date: 2016-11-28
-layout: lesson-archive
-lesson: true
-type: listening
-listening: true
 title: The Three Rules
-lesson-type: listening
 description: Deloitte director Michael Raynor gives his three critical rules for businesses
+type: listening
 ---

-### Materials
+## Materials

-[<a href="https://www.youtube.com/watch?v=lIzCjT7Znmc" target="_blank">main</a>] TEDx Talk by Michael Raynor
+[TEDx Talk][0] by Michael Raynor

-### Lesson Objectives

-1. Listen to the TEDx talk for gist
-2. Discuss the tradeoffs and rules outlined by Raynor

-### Pre-Listening Questions
+## Pre-Listening Questions

 1. In what fields is it possible to win a race to the bottom?
 2. What companies have used a low-cost, low-quality strategy for long-term success?

-### Keywords
+## Keywords

 rationalization (noun)
 'me too' product (noun phrase)